jngseattle/BorderCrossing/README.md

 ## Modeling
 ### Baseline
 A baseline model was defined as the average over the last 12 months by day of week.
-The baseline is motivated by the day of week averages referenced above from UC, and by Random Forest models which tended to predict the same values as the baseline model.
+The baseline is motivated by the day of week predictions referenced above from the University of California, and by Random Forest models that I performed which tended to predict the same values as the baseline model.

 Predictions from the baseline model served as measuring stick for comparing the quality of my model.

 ### Extra Trees
 Random Forest was the first model attempted, but was never able to beat the baseline model.
-Extra Trees was used instead which yielded better results and more variance in prediction compared to the baseline.
+A different decision tree model from scikitlearn, Extra Trees, was used instead yielding better results and more variance in prediction compared to the baseline.

 Once trend features were added to the model, Extra Trees consistently beat the baseline predictions for different crossings, directions and years.